 - Add your items around the bowls, a bunch at a time.
-There is no rhyme or reason but you may need to play around with it a bit before you find what works.
+Large items will naturally become the focal point.
+Place them in the corners or the center.
+Play around with it a bit before you find what works.

 - Fill in the gaps with smaller items like bread, crackers, nuts, fruit, chocolate, or candy.

 - Leave no bare spaces.
-The charm of a charcuterie board is that it’s a feast for the eyes.
+The charm of the best charcuterie board ideas are that they are a feast for the eyes.
 A little sampling of a lot!

 Christmas Charcuterie Board